MichelleTamm/michub/README.md

 - **Connection analysis** :*The relationship between one residence region to each healthcare organization?*
 - **Distance Analysis** : *How far between the residence area to reaching the hospital/pharmacy/private doctor?*
 - **Time Analysis** : *How can I get the fastest treatment in the midnight/How can I know where has the opening medical orgarnization in the midnight?*
-- **Amounts analysis** : *Analysis chart for each types of healthcare organization amounts/percentage?*
+- **Location analysis** : *Provide each single medical organization location and function with thier name-tag,let users more easy to find out the place they want to go.*